-The above three test materials viz., organizational scale, Job/occupational stress index and, biographical information blank were in printed form and were administered individually on all teaching and non teaching employees of L. N. Mithila University.
+The above three test materials viz., organizational commitment scale, organizational change scale and biographical information blank were in printed form and were administered individually on all teaching and non - teaching employees of L. N. Mithila University, India.
 All employees were assured by taking in to confidence that provided information would be kept strictly confidential and would be used research purposes only.